Ask The Groomer: Most Helpful Dog Grooming Questions Answered

 Your dog needs to be properly groomed to maintain a healthy lifestyle.
 Irregular grooming may lead to various health issues and inconveniences.
 This is why we’ve asked one of the leading pet groomers in Mumbai, Shweta Verma to answer a few of the top dog grooming questions.

 Background on the groomer!

 The owner of Yes Says Doggie, Shweta has attained specialization in pet grooming from Starwood Art Of Dog Grooming School, Thailand.
-With an experience of over 7 years, a National Prize, multiple certifications and accolades to back her up, she is now stepping into new ventures of opening a pet retail store and grooming salon as well.
+With an experience of over 9 years, a National Prize, multiple certifications and accolades to back her up, she has some useful tips to keep our dogs groomed and happy!

 Let’s see what Shweta has to say!